TheBunnyMan123/dotfiles-new/README.md

 ## Installation
 First clone the repo

-To install, install the following packages:
+To install, install the packages in the install script
-- tmux
-- neovim
-- zoxide
-- fzf
-- stow
-- zsh

 Then, install the JetBrains Mono Nerd Font.